sabbari/DPI-MODULES/README.md

 - spi slave : that writes the characters received to stdout.
 - spi master : opens a tcp port, then establish a bidirectionnal communication, the user can use tcp_clients/spi_tcpclient.py to send and display the received characters.
 - jtag slave : opens a tcp port, then drives tck, tdi, tms, and/or sends back tdo vlaues, according the the received value on that port.
+- axi master :  opens a tcp port, and drive Axi

 # Folder contents :